rkasper/cv-creator/README.md

 * ~~Rename main.py.~~
 * ~~Clean up the original repo and make my first big commit+push.~~
 * ~~Move generated files to their own subdir.~~
-* Add the rest of my CV to the .md file.
+* ~~Add the rest of my CV to the .md file.~~
 * Add a page on my website that embeds the .pdf file from github.com.
+* Tweak the style of hyperlinks.
 * Tweak the fonts so they look more like the ones in the Pages version of my CV.
+* Tweak the layout so H2 and H3 display in caps.
 * Tweak the page layout so it looks more like the Pages version of my CV.* Add CSS to the generated HTML file.
 * Generalize it as a web app?